slarmoo/.github/profile/css/selectors/selectors.md

 ## Pseudo selector

 CSS also defines a significant list of pseudo selectors which select based on positional relationships, mouse interactions, hyperlink visitation states, and attributes.
 We will give just one example.
-Suppose we what our purple highlight bar to appear only when the mouse hovers over the text.
+Suppose we want our purple highlight bar to appear only when the mouse hovers over the text.
 To accomplish this we can change our ID selector to select whenever a section is hovered over.

 ```css
 section:hover {